-From part-time to Managing DirectorOne of the best ways to get into the retail sector is by starting out working at weekends as a part time staff member.
+From part-time to Managing DirectorOne of the best ways to get into the retail sector is by starting out working at weekends as a part-time staff member.
 Unlike the standard working week, shops hardly ever closed.
-This therefore works in your favour, as more shifts and job opportunities become available.
-Gaining this experience is nearly, if not more important than qualifications on your CV.
+This, therefore, works in your favor, as more shifts and job opportunities become available.
+Gaining this experience is near, if not more important than qualifications on your CV.

 Imagine if you were severed by someone who lacked the basic communication skills, as a customer would feel uncomfortable and unlikely to return to the store.

 Employers strive to find ways in which you have previously worked with customers so they can feel that you would be right for their business.
-Whether that’s face-to-face contact or on the phone, dealing with customers is vital part to any retail business.
+Whether that’s face-to-face contact or on the phone, dealing with customers is a vital part of any retail business.